 Welcome to our National History Day Information Center

-Please click here for the winner of the 2017 AOH/LAOH National History Day.
-2017 National History Day Winner
+Please click here for the winner of the 2018 AOH/LAOH National History Day. (information forthcoming)

 The Ladies Ancient Order of Hibernians, Incorporated is proud to be a sponsor of National History Day in conjunction with the Ancient Order of Hibernians and will be providing awards to students who prepare an entry on an Irish theme which coincides with the overall theme established by National History Day.